Vinge1718/angular-api-gitgub-app/README.md

 * Clone or download the project from [here](https://github.com/Vinge1718/angular-api-gitgub-app).
 * Navigate to the projectt root folder and run `ng serve --o`.
 * The main project filles are in `./src/app`
+* Incase of an error - the error handler will specify in the console log the error type.

 ## Built with